Strategy Without Support | Why Teacher Burnout Is a Strategic Failure

 Change isn’t exhausting.
 Unsupported change is.

-If we’re serious about school strategy, resourcing can’t be an afterthought.
+If we’re serious about school strategy to resolve teacher burnout, resourcing can’t be an afterthought.
 It has to be embedded.

 Here’s what that might look like: